elonen/ldap_authz_proxy/README.md

 The server is written in Rust and can be manually built with `cargo build --release`.
 Resulting binary is `target/release/ldap_authz_proxy`.

-If you want Debian packages, see below.
+If you want Debian packages instead (recommended), see below.

 ## Running

-The server can be run with `ldap_authz_proxy <configfile>`.
+The recommended way to run the server is through a process manager (e.g. systemd), but it can also be run manually like this: `ldap_authz_proxy <configfile>`.
 Additional options are available (`--help`):

 ```